-Scott said another important issue to consider is that solid state drives are prone to file corruption.
-Any problem requires the drive be reformatted, which erases all data.
+Scott said another important issue to consider is that solid-state drives are prone to file corruption.
+Any problem requires the drive to be reformatted, which erases all data.

 In addition, “hard drives are susceptible to vibration.
 By recording in solid-state and then sending that information to the DHD when the bus is shut down, we eliminate that problem,” Scott reported.
 “It is also how we can offer a 10-year warranty on the DHD.
 Hard drives are mechanical—they are always spinning—which shortens their life span.
 But with our system, they only spin a couple of minutes at the end of each run, so they last longer.”

-Editor’s Note: Reprinted from the 2019 March Issue of School Transportation News.
+Editor’s Note: Reprinted from the 2019 March ssue of School Transportation News.